Win $500 By Exploring Spring Trails with the Mammoth Lakes 100 Trail Challenge!

 - Head to Mammothchallenge.com.

 - Register for the challenge.

 - During registration, you’ll be prompted to link your Strava account to the challenge.
 (No need to worry if you don’t have a Strava account; it’s free and you’ll be able to create one easily).

 - Be sure either your activity tracker is connected to Strava or you are using the Strava app on your phone to record your activities.

 I’m stoked.
 How do I complete the Mammoth Challenge?

-By walking, snowshoeing, x-country skiing, or even fat biking, you can complete trails at your own pace over the month-long challenge.
+By walking, hiking, running, or even biking (where allowed), you can complete trails at your own pace over the month-long challenge.
 The trails are broken up into segments and you can be complete the trails in any order.
 Some segments may have a directionality component to them, while others may be bi-directional.
 You must record all your relevant activities as activities on Strava (although your profile may be set to private).
 The challenge will pull in all your activities and mark off trails as you complete them.
 Your progress will be visible to you and the public on the event’s leaderboard.

 Participants must complete each segment on foot, bicycle or ADA mobility device.
 E-bikes, snowmobiles, dog-sled, horses, scooters, motorcycles, etc. are not allowed.